How to Get to Takayama

 WHERE IS TAKAYAMA?

 Takayama is a small but popular destination for both Japanese and international travellers.
-Located in Gifu Prefecture, Takayama lies around 300km/5-hours to the north-west of Tokyo and 90-110km/2-hours to the south/south-east of Toyama and Kanazawa (depending on your chosen route).
-Sometimes referred to as ‘Hida-Takayama’, the town is famous for its excellent preservation of its Edo Period old town, craft stores, sake breweries and fantastic food scene.
+Located in Gifu Prefecture, Takayama Station lies around 300km / 5 hours to the north-west of Tokyo and 90 to 110km / 2 hours to the south of Toyama and Kanazawa.
+Sometimes referred to as ‘Hida-Takayama’, the town is most easily reached by train using the Limited Express ‘Hida’ service running from Toyama to Nagoya, or bus services from Kanazawa and Matsumoto.
 A relatively common town name across Japan, when planning your trip to Takayama be sure to check you that you are booking your transport and accommodation to the correct town – as shown above.

 HOW TO GET TO TAKAYAMA